argosphil/aurora/README.md

 # kernel size

 For some reason, kernels I built myself are very large, so there are problems exceeding the 64 MB size limit for the kernel + ramdisk.

+Any ideas on how to trace this down to a kernel config option?
+Presumably I activated something that resulted in the inclusion of about 20 MB of data.
+It's not the DWARF/BTF debug information.

+# USB problems

+The USB connection sometimes goes wonky after booting into debug-ramdisk.

+# RAM Oops

+I haven't gotten USB ramoops to work, but storage ramoops does work:

+* `fastboot oem ramdump storage`
+* reboot after a failure
+* `mount -t pstore pstore /sys/fs/pstore`
+* look at `/sys/fs/pstore/console-ramoops-0`

+# Minor things

+* `adb reboot bootloader` works